Here’s the story of how, almost at random, Ron Simmons became the first-ever African-American WCW World Champion on August 2nd, 1992.

 How Ron Simmons Won the WCW World Heavyweight Championship

 Around this time, Vader was running roughshod through WCW and in a program with Sting.
 At a house show in Baltimore, Maryland, Sting was unable to wrestle the main event against Vader for the world title, having been “injured” at the hands of Jake Roberts earlier in the evening.
 Watts held a raffle to determine who would face Vader that evening.
-Seemingly at random, Simmons won the raffle and would go on to defeat Vader for the championship that evening.
+Seemingly at random, Simmons won the raffle and would defeat Vader for the championship that evening.
 The win was replayed later that week on WCW’s television program.
 It was the first time an African-American won a widely recognized version of the world title.

 Watch Ron Simmons Win the WCW World Heavyweight Championship: